Updated Nov. 14, 1969

 Monterey Pop Movie

 D.A.
-Pennebaker's documentary Monterey Pop, featuring The Who's 1967 performance of "My Generation" and instrument smash, is released in theaters.
+Pennebaker's documentary Monterey Pop, featuring The Who's 1967 performance of "My Generation" and instrument smash, is released in theaters in the United States.

 From there The Who head to Beantown to perform at the venue The Boston Tea Party on the 13th, 14th, and 15th.
 Support is provided by jazz saxman Rahsaan Roland Kirk.
 Pete later recalls in his autobiography, "I stood exhausted in the dressing room as Roland Kirk pushed his way in shouting, 'Where's that little white motherf***ing dude that wrote the thing about the deaf, dumb and blind kid?'
 I stayed quiet, but he heard me breathing, came over to me and gave me a hug.
 'You don't know what it's like man, but you gave us blind folk our own opera thing at last!
 But I ain't dumb, and I ain't deaf.'"